 Merrybegot, winner of the E. J. Pratt Poetry Award and a nominee for the Pat Lowther Award, is also an audiobook produced by Rattling Books.
 Red Ledger was short-listed for the Atlantic Poetry Prize and the E. J. Pratt Poetry Award and was named a Top Book of the Year by The Globe and Mail.
 Hooking: A Book of Centos , published in 2013, was shortlisted for the Newfoundland and Labrador Poetry Award (the E. J. Pratt Poetry Award) and the national Fred Cogswell Award for Excellence in Poetry, and named a Top Book of the season by CBC and The Globe and Mail.

-Dalton lives in St. John’s, where she is Professor of English at Memorial University of Newfoundland.
-In 2010 she founded the SPARKS Literary Festival, which she also directed until 2016.
+Dalton lives in St. John’s, where she is Emerita Professor of English at Memorial University of Newfoundland and Poet Laureate of the City of St. John’s.
+In 2010 she founded The SPARKS Literary Festival, which she also directed until 2016.